NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 * As of 5/20/24, there is an unresolved bug in the main code that halts the program.
 The program appears to get stuck after GPS setup is ran.
 Further testing is needed on this.
 * Additionally, it would be beneficial to add code to offset the "zero" point of the accelerometer/correct the readings.
 It is not mounted perfectly square on the car relative to ground.
+* In the 2024-2025 DAQ, it would be beneficial to include a voltage divider or some other method of determining battery voltage for a low battery warning

 ## Features